 I've heard that argument but I don't really buy it.
-I think there are a lot of internalised prejudices that are coming out when people make those statements, and I feel like it's usually older people that are making those statements.
-It's coming from a place of ignorance in regard to current culture and technology, and it's a stigma that's associated predominantly with young women, and anything that's associated predominantly with young women is probably stigmatised by the patriarchal culture that's at large; especially by the previous generation, and the people that are in charge of things.
+I think there are a lot of internalized prejudices that are coming out when people make those statements, and I feel like it's usually older people that are making those statements.
+It's coming from a place of ignorance in regard to current culture and technology, and it's a stigma that's associated predominantly with young women, and anything that's associated predominantly with young women is probably stigmatized by the patriarchal culture that's at large; especially by the previous generation, and the people that are in charge of things.

-So I think there's probably a lot of internalised misogyny when it comes to thinking about things in that way.
+So I think there's probably a lot of internalized misogyny when it comes to thinking about things in that way.
 And I think it's a lot of misplaced negativity in terms of what taking selfies is because everyone else has always been that, sort of, self-centred and narcissistic; people have painted self-portraits, and that took hours and hours and hours.
 People have always been recreating their own image, it's just that now it's become more readily accessible and it's not only elite white dudes who can create images of themselves.

 Are your self-portraits honest images?
 Are they fantasy images?

 I think they're a little in-between.
 I try to keep them honest in the sense that I strive for vulnerability and candidness in how I portray myself, but there's also definitely a lot of dressing up for it.
 Within the series there's a lot of experimentation with photography as the craft, and with the making of myself as the object that I'm photographing, with how I present myself, and what I wear, and how I look.
-The photos are a way to try new stuff so that will always have an aspect of idealisation, but that's not necessarily fake.
+The photos are a way to try new stuff so that will always have an aspect of idealization, but that's not necessarily fake.
 It's just the coolest, best version.

 Text Dean Kissick